 Why Buy A Manual Coffee Grinder?

-There are several advantages to investing in a hand grinder over an automatic grinder.
+There are several benefits to investing in a hand grinder over an automatic grinder.
 The first of these is price.
 Hand grinders offer far more bang for your buck.
-Because there are so few parts to a hand grinder, most of your money is going towards the quality and make of the burrs.
+Because there are very few parts to a hand grinder, most of your money is going into the quality and make of the burrs.
 Secondly, hand grinders offer portability.
-They tend to be far smaller and more durable than electric grinders which makes them great for travel.
+They tend to be far smaller and more durable than electric grinders, which makes them great for travel.
 Finally, the process of using a hand grinder allows you to make a hobby, a passion, an art out of brewing.
 You get great satisfaction in grinding your own beans by hand.